 In markets where the ratio is below 15 — many parts of the Midwest, South, and rural America — the monthly cost of ownership is competitive with or lower than rent, and appreciation potential is real.
 In these markets, buying a modest home with a reasonable mortgage is among the better financial decisions available to most households.

-Transaction costs of 6-10% must be recovered through appreciation or saved unrecoverable costs before the purchase breaks even relative to renting.
+Transaction costs of 6-10% must be recovered through appreciation or saved unrecoverable costs before the purchase breaks even relative to renting and investing.
 The generally accepted minimum time horizon is five years; seven to ten years provides a more reliable buffer.
 If you are confident you will stay in a location for 7+ years, the transaction cost problem largely dissolves.

 A fixed-rate mortgage locks your principal and interest payment for 30 years.
 Rents generally increase with inflation or faster in high-demand markets.
 A buyer who purchased at a low interest rate in 2020 now has housing costs that are dramatically below current market rents — a powerful financial position that demonstrates the long-term benefit of locking in fixed costs.
 This benefit is harder to quantify in advance but is real.